bruisedsamurai/Facebook_PyBot/readme.md

 Note:
-1. This wrapper is still in alpha.
-Even though everything is working but things may change for the improvement of the module.
+1. This wrapper is still in beta. there are yet features missing and bugs may occur.
+Please report any issues or features requests
 2. It is higly recommended to fist read the documentation here https://developers.facebook.com/docs/messenger-platform

 A wiki is in work in progress

-You can join here to get help any help - [Telegram Group](https://t.me/joinchat/AAAAAEKk2oeomfP2p3Cljg)